Mixed-use high-rise tower

-The skyscraper will be a sloped structure with a wide base becoming slender at higher levels.
+The skyscraper is a sloped structure with a wide base becoming slender at higher levels.
 The inclined design creates panoramic views while cascading floors fuse well with the natural background of the area.
-The engraved base will further make the tower distinct from the existing skyscrapers in the vicinity.
+The engraved base further makes the tower distinct from the existing skyscrapers in the vicinity.

 Retail space and amenities will be located at the lower levels, followed by fitness club and office space above them.
-The residential zone will be located on the higher levels to offer extensive panoramic views of the mountains and water, while the hotel property will be situated in a separate building.
+The residential zone will be located on the higher levels to offer extensive panoramic views of the mountains and water.

 The curtail wall facade of the tower is made of metal prism panels with variable density.
 The panels are arranged to rotate 180° during the day based on the position of the sun.

 The innovative approach is anticipated to achieve a performance level at least 7.5% higher than the requirements of the Seattle Energy Code, which is one of the most rigorous energy ratings in the US.